 When you prepare an advance directive, it's important to talk about your wishes with your doctor and others who will speak for you if you cannot.
 It's a process where you think about your values and wishes for end of life care.
 Sometimes, completing a values worksheet can be helpful in thinking about your wishes and starting those conversations.

 Advance care directives are forms that document your wishes.
 There are three forms that can do this:

 Directive to Physicians (living will): This is a legal form in the state of Washington.
 It allows you to state the extent to which you want, or do not want, life-sustaining treatment if you are in an irreversible coma, persistent vegetative state, or other permanent unconscious condition.
 Your signature must be witnessed by two people who cannot benefit from your estate if you die.
 It does not require that the signatures be witness by a notary public.

-Durable Power of Attorney for Health Care: This legal document allows you to appoint a person (agent) to make decisions for you if you are unable to speak for yourself due to illness or injury.
+Durable Power of Attorney (DPOA) for Health Care: This legal document allows you to appoint a person (agent) to make decisions for you if you are unable to speak for yourself due to illness or injury.
 Effective Jan.
 1, 2017, Washington residents must have their signature on the DPOA for Health Care form either witnessed by two people OR acknowledged by a notary public.
 All DPOA forms dated prior to Jan.
 1, 2017 will remain legally valid without notarization or signatures.
 There is no need to resubmit your form for this purpose.

 For Adults With Serious Chronic Conditions or Terminal Illness